 Online education is a very convenient and efficient method of pursuing a degree in the times that we’re living.
 Unlike the traditional one, online education takes into consideration all types of students and their struggles.
 However, despite the advantages of online learning, prospective students may still have doubts about whether this type of education is recognized, credible, or worth it.

-It’s not easy to decide which online college is the best option for a student.
+It’s not easy to decide which online degree is the best option for a student.
 In the process of deciding on which one to enroll on, there is a criterion that a decent online program should fulfill.
 Students shouldn’t let themselves be easily persuaded because not every online university is how it advertises itself to be.
 After all, it’s the students’ responsibility to assess them and make their choice.

 The Federal Government